Flexible Bayesian Product Mixture Models for Vector Autoregressions: Posterior Computation

 \section{Posterior Computation}

-We utilize block Gibbs samplers to fit all proposed models.
+We outline the posterior computation steps to fit all proposed VAR models that is the main focus of this work.
 Our approach alternates between sampling parameters related to the autocovariance matrices and the residual covariance matrix.
 For all models, we update the autocovariance parameters row-wise for one outcome at a time.
+For the PDPM-VAR, rgPDPM-VAR, and lgPDPM-VAR we use a hierarchical representation of Laplace base measures \citep{park2008bayesian}.
+Under these base measures, these autocovariance elements follow independent $DE(\lambda)$ distributions \citep{park2008bayesian}.
+Explicit details are provided in Appendix Section 3.

 In order to scale up the implementation of the proposed method to high dimensional applications, we use a reduced rank factor model representation for the residual covariance matrix in our implementation, which provides a desired balance between computational scalability and theoretical flexibility.
 In particular, such a low rank structure on the residual covariance does not adversely impact the accuracy of parameter estimates compared to an unstructured covariance matrix, in our experience involving extensive numerical experiments with true unstructured residual covariances.
-Further, it is considerably more flexible and results in greater accuracy compared to a diagonal residual covariance that is routinely used in VAR literature \citep{kook2021bvar} but may be restrictive in fMRI applications which have known functional connectivity structures.
-In particular, we specify $ \Sigma_i = \FactorLoadings_i \FactorLoadings_i' +\LowRankDiagCov_i$, where $\FactorLoadings_i$ is a $D \times \nLatentFactor$ factor loadings matrix with $\nLatentFactor (<< D)$ factors, and $\LowRankDiagCov_i$ is $\text{diag}\{ \sigma_{i,1}^2, \ldots, \sigma_{i,D}^2 \}$.
-To facilitate posterior computation, we use the following equivalent augmented representation:
+Further, it is considerably more flexible and results in greater accuracy compared to a diagonal residual covariance that is routinely used in VAR literature \citep{kook2021bvar} but may be restrictive in practical applications.
+In particular, we specify $ \Sigma_i = \FactorLoadings_i \FactorLoadings_i' +\LowRankDiagCov_i$, where $\FactorLoadings_i$ is a $D \times \nLatentFactor$ factor loadings matrix with $\nLatentFactor (<< D)$ factors, and $\LowRankDiagCov_i$ is $\text{diag}\{ \sigma_{i,1}^2, \ldots, \sigma_{i,D}^2 \}$.To facilitate posterior computation, we use the following parameter expanded version of the model,